fadiHB/MongoDB-guide/README.md

 ### Repair

-in some cases, you may have a problem while starting the service try to do a repair by Following the steps:
+In some cases, you may have a problem while starting the service.
+Try to do a repair by following these steps:

 1. Remove lock file.
 `sudo rm /var/lib/mongodb/mongod.lock`